 Assess previous and current therapeutic history/treatment, including homeopathy, allopathy, and other therapeutic modalities.

-Describe the sensations and functioning of the individual and evaluate the vitality and health of the person (in homeopathic terms, the “vital force”).
-Record and evaluate the client's personal and family history; miasmatic history; susceptibility; suppression; organ affinities and systemic effects.
+Describe the sensations and functions (Kentian concepts) of the individual and evaluate the vitality and health of the person (in homeopathic terms, the “vital force”).
+Record and evaluate the client's personal and family history; miasmatic history; evidence of intergenerational trauma; susceptibility; suppression; organ affinities and systemic effects.
 Prioritize symptoms and explain the hierarchy of symptoms according to homeopathic principles.
 Demonstrate knowledge and utilization of modalities (such as: time of day, side of the body, and aggravation or amelioration) that are striking for a particular individual.
 Apply in analysis the circumstances and timing of the onset of symptoms, aspects of causation and etiology, and their duration and intensity or severity.
 Identify and isolate “concomitant” symptoms that may have been present at the same time but are due to separate (usually transitory or extraneous) causes.

-Differentiate between strange, rare, and peculiar symptoms and common symptoms.
+Differentiate between strange, rare, and peculiar symptoms, characteristic and common symptoms.
 In distinguishing common from characteristic (individualizing) symptoms, consider the client’s apparent pathology based on allopathic diagnosis and recognize symptoms common to that pathology.
 Evaluate the effect of any etiological, exciting, or maintaining causes, as well as any underlying susceptibilities.
+Be aware of the impact of trauma, and social determinants of health that may be compounding maintaining causes.

 Present case analysis in a manner that can be readily understood by other homeopathic and health care professionals.
-Demonstrate diversity of case analysis strategies.
+Demonstrate a knowledge and understanding of the diversity of case analysis strategies.

 Translate the client’s symptoms into repertory language, and repertorize the case in a manner appropriate to the case presented.
 Convert observed symptoms into repertory language.
-Employ research, evaluate and ultimately apply information gathered through various sources including: materia medica, provings, journals, databases, and the internet.
-Demonstrate use of other resources to determine how issues of physiology and pathophysiology may influence the case.
-Illustrate the value, limitations, and use of medical reports in homeopathic case analysis.
+Employ research skills, evaluate and ultimately apply information gathered through various sources to the case including: materia medica, provings, journals, databases, and the internet.
+Demonstrate use of approriate resources to determine how issues of physiology and pathophysiology may influence the case.
+Reference culturally and socially specific sources where indicated.
+Illustrate the value, limitations, and (where appropriate) the use of medical reports in homeopathic case analysis.

-Produce a differential analysis of the main remedies considered, noting the key points for and against each choice.
+Produce a differential analysis of the main remedies considered, noting the key points for and against each choice, indications and contra-indications .
 Distinguish and articulate other case management and analysis strategies, and apply them as appropriate.
 Identify various types of computer analysis techniques and differentiate their strengths and weaknesses.

-Examine the effects of different potencies and their relevance to a case.
+Evaluate the range of different potencies and their relevance to a case and choose a potency.
 Select the appropriate frequency and method of administering remedies (posology).

-Documentevaluate identif obstacles such as antidoting, environmental interference, and iatrogenic influences.
+Document, evaluate and identify obstacles such as antidoting, environmental interference, and iatrogenic influences.
 Identify possible means to overcome identified obstacles and discuss options with the client.

+Demonstrate sensitivity and respect for cultural and social differences, as well as social inequities that impact BIPOC, minority religious communities, LGBTQ+

+Determine where additional support and services may be needed to help mitigate the impacts of the social determinants of health and make culturally and socially appropriate referrals.

-Determine a reasonable prognosisIdentify an appropriate case management strategy and where appropriate determine both short-range and long-range goals.
+Determine a reasonable prognosis.
+Identify an appropriate case management strategy and where appropriate determine both short-range and long-range goals.

-Record all pertinent information for the case at the time of the client’s visit.
+Record all pertinent information for the case at the time of the client’s visit in accordance with HIPAA requirements.
 Record research and analysis appropriately into case records.

-For a discussion of potency and administration issues: see Section G – Posology
+For a discussion of potency and administration issues: see 7 Posology

 For a list of information that a case analysis includes - as the circumstances of the case dictate: See Appendix 6 – Particulars of Homeopathic Case Analysis

+Educational Standards

-Educational programs impart the ability to:
+Professional programs impart the ability to:

 Demonstrate how to assess the strength of the vital force, center of gravity, and susceptibility of the client;